prestodb/presto/presto-server-rpm/README.md

 This will create the RPM under the directory `presto-server-rpm/target/rpm/presto/RPMS/x86_64/`

-The RPM has a pre-requisite of Python >= 2.6 and <= 2.7.
-It also needs Oracle Java 1.8 (64-bit) pre-installed.
+The RPM has a pre-requisite of Python >= 2.4.
+It also needs Oracle Java 1.8 update 40 (8u40 64-bit) pre-installed.
 The RPM installation will fail if any of these requirements are not satisfied.

 To install Presto using an RPM, run: